neoeno/toy-arm64-asm-project-template/README.md

 ; make debug
 ```

-Note that a professional project would probably not use Make for all of these tasks.
+Note that a professional project would probably not use `make` for all of these tasks.

 ## How to write code